dutangc/CASdatasets/man-md/freMTPLsev.md

 - **`IDpol`**: The occurence date (used to link with the contract dataset).
 - **`ClaimAmount`**: The cost of the claim, seen as at a recent date.

+## References

+M. Denuit, A. Charpentier, and J. Trufin (2021), Autocalibration and tweedie-dominance for insurance pricing with machine learning, **Insurance: Mathematics and Economics**, 101 , 485--497, .

+T. Miljkovic and D. Fernández (2018).
+On Two Mixture-Based Clustering Approaches Used in Modeling an Insurance Portfolio, **Risks**, 6 (2), 1--18, .

+A. Noll, R. Salzmann, and M. V. Wuthrich (2020), Case study: French motor third-party liability claims, **Innovation Practice eJournal**, .

+N. Pocuca, P. Jevtic, P. D. McNicholas, and T. Miljkovic (2020), Modeling frequency and severity of claims with the zero-inflated generalized cluster-weighted models, **Insurance: Mathematics and Economics**, 94 , 79--93, .